jirilebl/ca/README.md

 * Figures are in figures/
 * publish.sh compiles the file to pdf (probably overdoing it, but that doesn't hurt)
 * getstats.sh counts the numbers of sections, exercises, figures, etc.
-* resizepdftocrownquatro.sh resizes a pdf to Crown Quatro size which is what the printed version on lulu is using
+* resizepdftocrownquatro.sh resizes a pdf to Crown Quatro size (which is what a printed version, once there is one, will be using)